vpenso/scripts/docs/ior.md

 >>> ior -vwr -i 4 -F -o $PWD/test.dat -t 1m -b 1g
 >>> ior -vwzFemk -i 4 -t 1m -b 128m -d 0.1 -a MPIIO -o ior.dat
 ```

+### Options

+File size (1.5x total main memory of a node):

+    filesize = segmentCount * blocksize * number_of_processes

+* `transfersize`: Size (in bytes) of a single data buffer to be transferred in a single I/O call.
+* `blocksize`:  Size (in bytes) of a contiguous chunk of data accessed by a single client
+* `segmentCount`: Number of segments in file.
+(A segment is a contiguous chunk of **data accessed by multiple clients** each writing/reading their own contiguous data; comprised of blocks accessed by multiple clients or more transfers.)

 ### Configuration Files